Ambrosys/os-matcher/docs/content/Details/Filters/Index.rst

 You may adapt the definition of OsmMapReader to your needs or write your own filter and apply the above concept analogously.
-In this chapter we are providing descriptions for input, output and the available configuration parameters of all implemented filters of the os-matcher.
+In this chapter we are providing descriptions for input, output and the available configuration parameters of all implemented filters of the |os-matcher|.

 **List of filters**